Welcome to Linklever

 Rules

-Rules tell Linklever which browser to open for any URL.
+The Rules tab lists rules.
+Rules tell Linklever which browser to open.

-When opening a URL, Linklever starts at the top of the rule list.
+When opening a link, Linklever starts at the top of the rule list.
 It moves down and selects the first matching rule.
-If there a multiple matches, it selects the first match.
+If there are multiple matches, it selects the first match.
 If there is no match, it selects the catch-all rule, which matches any URL.

 Anatomy of a Rule

-Each rule consists of a pattern, a browser, and a profile.
+Each rule consists of a pattern, a type, a browser, and a profile.

 Pattern